alexandec/angular2-basics/README.md

 # Angular 2 Basics
-An introduction to Angular 2
+An introduction to Angular 2.
+Angular 2 fixes Angular 1's shortcomings and provides some great new features too.

-## Getting started
+## Angular CLI
-- Angular 2 is a total reboot
 - Angular CLI: create an app with best practices
 - Simplest way to get started: